ankitects/anki-betas/src/anki2.1.50.md

 - Added a "Learn" label to the learning counts in the deck list.
 - Added shortcut keys for creating lists and indentation (thanks to Rumo).
+- Allow longer maximum answer times in the deck settings (thanks to Bruce).
 - Behind-the-scenes improvements to the deck and notetype selectors (thanks to Sam).
 - Change cards/notes toggle to Ctrl/Cmd+Alt+T to avoid conflict on macOS.
 - Changed the "Previous Card Info" shortcut to avoid a conflict with language input.